1,000+ Opportunities

 The Connecticut Department of Economic and Community Development (DECD) is administering the program.

-Based on current listing details, eligibility includes: Universities, research institutions, and private companies in Connecticut.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Universities, research institutions, and private companies in Connecticut.
+Confirm the full requirements in the official notice before applying.